 Purchase ILUMYA® using an existing, reactivated, or new account via any of the 5 preferred specialty distributors below:

 To learn more, contact your Field Reimbursement Manager

 The ILUMYA® Provider Portal offers a fast and simple way to help monitor the status of your patients’ ILUMYA® prescriptions in real time.
 The design of the ILUMYA® Provider Portal was guided by the needs of busy office staff, with the goal of improving patient access to ILUMYA®.

 Overview of the ILUMYA® Provider Portal capabilities

-Real-time monitoring of patient status
+of patient case status

-Electronic patient enrollment for ILUMYA SUPPORT® services
+ILUMYA SUPPORT® services

 Case update notifications

 INDICATION AND IMPORTANT SAFETY INFORMATION